Armadillidiid/skew-protection-with-ecs/README.md

 # Skew Protection Demo with ECS

-This repository contains a demonstration of handrolling skew protection using Amazon ECS for the backend service.
+This repository demonstrates how to implement deployment skew protection using Amazon ECS for backend services.
+Skew protection ensures that clients always interact with compatible versions of your application during deployments, preventing version mismatch errors.

-Skew protection eliminate version mismatch issues between client and servers in web applications.
-When you apply skew protection, you can ensure that your clients always interact with the correct version of server-side assets, regardless of when a deployment occurs.

-Imagine a scenario where a user is interacting with a web application, and during their session, a new version of the backend service is deployed.
-Without skew protection, the user might continue to interact with the old version of the backend, leading to potential errors.
+Consider a scenario where a user is actively using your web app when you deploy breaking changes to both the frontend and backend.
+Without skew protection, the user's browser still has the old frontend code loaded, but their API requests now hit the new backend version, causing the application to break.

-With skew protection, this becomes a non-issue.
+With skew protection, the user continues to interact with the old backend version until they refresh their page and receive the new frontend code.

 ## Tech Stack